-Veronica Belmont looks like any ordinary 31-year-old, sipping her cappuccino at Four Barrel Coffee.
+Veronica Belmont looks like any ordinary 31-year-old, sipping her cappuccino at Four Barrel Coffee and playing the best free solitaire on her phone.
 Her bangs are coiffed (she trims them herself) and her nails shine with a purple-glitter manicure.

 And then she opens her mouth.